Jump to:

 11. Concrete

 If you’re looking for a more modern and permanent approach, go for concrete fences.
 High concrete fences are used for both safety and beauty.
-Most are in colour grey, with geometric gaps and lines for interest.
+Most are in grey, with geometric gaps and lines for interest.

 12. Wood and corrugated metal